tksaha/random-graph-generator/README.md

 conda env create -f func_motif.yml
 ```

-Now, you have successfully installed sen2vec environment and now you can activate the environment using the following command.
+Now, you have successfully installed `func_motif` environment and now you can activate the environment using the following command.

 ```
 source activate func_motif